fernandozuher/naoqi_webots/README.md

 2. Unpack it in a preferred working directory.

-3. Compile the naoqi_webots controller, type "make" in the controllers/naoqi_webots folder.
+3. Compile the naoqi_webots controller: type "make" in the "naoqi_webots/controllers/naoqi_webots" folder.
 ![make screen](https://github.com/fernandozuher/naoqi_webots/blob/master/readme_images/make.png)

 What the controller does inside itself: